 For example, we work with early-stage entrepreneurs at Growth Ramp.
 As a result, we focus on early-stage product marketing.
 This means we focus on:

-There are two frameworks I use when mapping out what to do from 0 to 1,000 customers:
+There are two product marketing frameworks I use when mapping out what to when scaling clients:

 To find out this data, a product marketer should talk to your customers.
 You should ask them questions about their past or present situation.
 By doing this, you’ll have data on their past behavior.
 I’ve found this information correlates closest to what similar customers will do in the future.